tijanprijon/Galerija/README.md

 Gallery; School project for the elective subject Computer Science.

-RUN PROGRAMM: To start server run main.py from src.
+RUN PROGRAM: To start server run main.py from src.
 Move to src folder and write `python main.py`.

 REQUIREMENTS: